hagerna/World-Happiness-Data/index.md

-Years Reported:

-Our primary dataset includes data between the years 2005 and 2020.
+_**Years Reported**_: Our primary dataset includes data between the years 2005 and 2020.
 The 2021 dataset includes only 2021 data.

-Countries Included:

-The 2018-2020 dataset includes 149 different countries.
+_**Countries Included**_: The 2018-2020 dataset includes 149 different countries.

-Missing Data:

-Both datasets have missing values for indicators and years where data is not available for a given country.
+_**Missing Data**_: Both datasets have missing values for indicators and years where data is not available for a given country.
 Each of us will decide how to handle and analyze countries with missing values separately, in the context of our own investigations.